pravinupadh/e-commerce-react-project/README.md

-# Getting Started with Create React App
+# E-commerce Website with React App

 In the project directory, you can run: